GoogleContainerTools/kpt-functions-sdk/README.md

 - **General-purpose language:** Domain-Specific Languages begin their life with a reasonable feature set, but often grow over time.
 They bloat in order to accommodate the tremendous variety of customer use cases.
-Rather than follow this same course, KPT functions employ a true, general-purpose programmaing language that provides:
+Rather than follow this same course, KPT functions employ a true, general-purpose programming language that provides:
   - Proper abstractions and language features
   - A extensive ecosystem of tooling (e.g. IDE support)
   - A comprehensive catalog of well-supported libraries
   - Robust community support and detailed documentation
 - **Type-safety:** Kubernetes configuration is typed, and its schema is defined using the OpenAPI spec.
-  Typescript has a sophisticated type system that accomodates the complexity of Kubernetes resources.
+  Typescript has a sophisticated type system that accommodates the complexity of Kubernetes resources.
   The SDK enables generating Typescript classes for core and CRD types, providing safe and easy interaction with Kubernetes objects.
 - **Batteries-included:** The SDK provides a simple, powerful API for querying and manipulating configuration